andymichaels/ifarith-compiler/discussion.md

 any pattern in this code that resonates with you from earlier in the semester.

+**Answer:** The idioms that we noticed in this code were pattern matching, recursion, and fold.
+With pattern matching, we see a very similar structure to the church encoding assignment, where we were going on a case-by-case basis to build definitions.
+In this way, we can ensure unique outcomes based on the structure of the input.
+With recursion, we have been using it since the beginning of the semester, as Racket has no built-in loop functions, so using recursion effectively traverses loops in its own way.
+Finally, this program also uses fold to traverse lists.
+We saw this on a few of our exams and practice exams, as a way to traverse lists either from the right using foldl or the left using foldr.
+This program used foldl to reverse lists to traverse from both sides.

 [ Question 5 ]

 In this question, you will play the role of bug finder.
 I would like